AfriRemit/smart_contracts/README.md

 ---

 *This documentation is maintained by the AfriRemit team.
-For the latest updates, visit our official channels.*
+For the latest updates.*